harryarthur/generic-regressor/README.md

 The script needs 4 paramaters from the command line in the following order:

 train data - path to train data.
 CSV only.
-The train data must have a unique indentifier column (ID) and target column<br />
+The train data must have a unique identifier column (ID) and target column<br />
 test data - path to test data.
 CSV only.
-The train data must have a unique indentifier column (ID)<br />
+The train data must have a unique identifier column (ID)<br />
 ID - name of unique identifier column<br />
 Target column - name of target column<br />